Calder\'on-type inequalities for affine frames: Introduction

+We now compare our results with similar ones that have appeared in the literature on the subject.

+In \cite{JakobsenLemvigTranslations} the authors work in a different setting and prove the upper bound of the Calder\'on sum for Bessel sequences, or treat the case of dual frames.
+We treat the case of general frames to find the lower bound, and allow for continuous families of automorphism.

+In \cite{JakobsenLemvigGabor} the authors consider Gabor systems, and in this setting their assumptions are more general than ours, while our results apply to other systems as well.
+They prove the upper and lower bound for the Calder\'on sum for Gabor systems.
+Our Theorem \ref{theo:GaborCalderon} proves the same result in a setting that is less general with respect to Gabor systems, but using completely different techniques that apply to more general systems.

+In \cite{BownikLemvig} the authors work in $\R^n$, where they obtain the Calder\'on condition for Parseval frames and dual frames.
+They study several issues concerning a counting estimate similar to Property X, and they prove that it is equivalent to the expanding on a subspace condition.
+We treat general second countable LCA groups and general families of automorphisms, with a definition of expanding that implies Property X, but is not equivalent although it includes expanding on a subspace matrices.

+In \cite{HLW} the authors work in $\R^n$, they prove the upper bound for the Calder\'on sum for Bessel sequences, and they obtain the Calder\'on condition for Parseval frames or dual frames.

-\paragraph{Acknowledgements} D. Barbieri and E. Hern\'andez were supported by Grants MTM2013-40945-P and MTM2016-76566-P (MINECO, Spain).
+\paragraph{Acknowledgements:} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 777822.
+D. Barbieri and E. Hern\'andez were supported by Grants MTM2016-76566-P (MINECO, Spain).
 A. Mayeli was supported by PSC-CUNY grant 60623-00 48.\\ The authors would like to thank Jakob Lemvig for interesting and helpful comments on a previous version of this paper.